-Budget airlines pioneered the concept of charging for baggage, but the whole industry has embraced the concept and taken it further.
-Now, even legacy airlines publish a base fare which includes taxes and fees, but may or may not include checked bags and an assigned seat.
-For the most part, you should assume that the prices you see on a price comparison website do not include anything more than the base fare, and that you will need to go a few steps in the booking process to see the fully loaded price.
+Budget airlines pioneered the concept of charging for baggage, but the whole industry has embraced it and taken it further.
+Now, even legacy airlines publish a base fare that includes taxes and fees, but may or may not include checked bags and an assigned seat.
+For the most part, you should assume that the prices you see on a price comparison website do not include anything more than the base fare and that you will need to go a few steps in the booking process to see the fully loaded price.
 If you want the best deal, travel light and don’t pay for your seat assignment or other extras.

 Everyone has heard about how artificial intelligence (AI) is changing the world, but what many people don’t know is that airlines have been using AI for years to price their seats.
 They use machine learning algorithms to set prices dynamically, using hundreds of inputs and with a predicted output of flight profitability.
 That means if there are many people searching and booking the same route on similar dates, their pricing engine could start raising prices on that route without any human input at all.